lfoscari/kernel-mnist/full/README.txt

 dataset.
 The execution takes quite a lot of time, roughly 4/5 hours.

-Inside the file is possible to tweak the variables to save the results elsewhere or change the order in which the approaches are tested, this to avoid having to compute the kernel matrix more times than it's necessary.
+Inside the file is possible to tweak the variables to save the results elsewhere or change the order in which the approaches are tested to avoid having to compute the kernel matrix more times than it's necessary.

 To achieve a good accuracy the optimal polynomial degree and epochs are